 If you’re starting from scratch, we recommend reviewing the resources in order.
 If you are at a specific step in the process or refreshing your knowledge, feel free to jump to the area you need.

 Good strategic planning requires time and effort.
 Before you dive into the strategic planning process, prepare for the process by asking your group important questions to prepare.
-These pivotal questions will help you properly measure the time, investment, and energy that are necessary for the process before you.
-And ensure sure you and the others […]
+These pivotal questions […]

 Start your strategic planning right by engaging the right people, setting realistic timelines, and having the right conversations from the start.
-This resource assists in the formation of a planning team by reviewing how to find leaders who are prepared to engage others and dedicate themselves to creating the organization’s plan.
-It will also encourage […]
+This resource assists in the formation of a planning […]

 During your Strategic Planning process, it essential to take the time to step back and gain perspective of your organization’s effectiveness.
-TREC uses an Organizational Ecology Model to assess key indicators of an effective organization, by retrospectively reviewing your own Program, Money, and People and systems, you can gain valuable information before proceeding further with […]
+TREC uses an Organizational Ecology Model to assess key […]

-If you have the resources and time, a full planning team retreat in the middle of the hiring process is desirable.
-This resource can help guide you through the logistical and strategic planning process for your next strategic planning retreat.
-It covers: Agenda & Meeting Plan Locations Logistics Materials (handouts & timing) Participants The Retreat […]
+If you have the resources and time, a full team retreat in the middle of the planning process is desirable.
+This resource can help guide you through the logistical and […]

-When you are ready to draft your strategic plan, it is advisable to have a plan and approach prepared for tackling the actual task of documenting the organization’s thinking and goals on paper.
-This resource reviews the ins and outs of writing your organization’s strategic plan, from the style to the framework in detail.
-Refer […]
+When you are ready to draft your strategic plan, it is advisable to have a plan and approach prepared for tackling the actual task of documenting the organization’s thinking and […]

 This tutorial reviews the key components of linking strategic planning to financial planning.
 We'll examine approaches to strategic planning from Good Enough to The Works; and also how to budget for revenue gaps and surpluses, determine where to put your fundraising focus, and determine the sustainability of each of your programs.